mirsujat/Mailer/README.md

  step 4: npm install --save-dev forever

- step 5: run npm dev //this will start the project on localhost://5000
+ step 5: run npm dev  this will start the project on localhost://5000

  step 6: Go to  http://localhost:5000